microsoft/mu/docs/DeveloperDocs/rust_build.md

 Currently, two files are provided in Project Mu repos that play an important role in the building and formatting of Rust code in Project Mu based repositories.

-- `Makefile.toml` - Defines the tasks and environment settings use within the Project Mu build system to buid and test code.
+- `Makefile.toml` - Defines the tasks and environment settings use within the Project Mu build system to bui;d and test code.

 - `rustfmt.toml` - Defines Rust formatting options used.